SmingHub/Sming/docs/source/samples.rst

 ***************

 Sming comes with a set of samples to illustrate and test various aspects of the framework.
-Some are related to specific :doc:`/libraries/index`.
+Some are related to specific :doc:`libraries`.

 List of sample projects
 =======================